zenstackhq/zenstack-docs/docs/advanced/under-the-hood.md

     prisma.user.update({ data: { ... }, include: { posts: { where: { /* read conditions */ } } } });
     ```

-**1. Inject filter conditions into the "where" clause of "mutate many"**
+1. **Inject filter conditions into the "where" clause of "mutate many"**

     This covers cases like `updateMany` and `deleteMany`: